Community Leader Internship Program (CLIP)

 • Have the long-term personal goal of returning to the Upper Ohio Valley upon graduation.

 Applications can be accessed through Foundant Technologies.
 There is a separate application based upon your status in our program (i.e. 1st year participant, 2nd year participant).
 The software is designed as grant software for nonprofit organizations.
+We are using the software in a nonconventional way in order to make the application process easier.
 Some fields are required to be answered even though it will not be applicable to you such as tax id number.
 Please enter all 999999 for any such fields.

 Please note that when you first access the online application, you will need to create a user name and password.
 This enables you to work on your application as you are able.
+For “organization name” please enter your own name.
 To return to an application that you previously started, use the appropriate link above, then enter your user name and password.
 Please be certain to make note of your user name and password as you will need that information to return to your application.
 When you have completed your application, be certain to click the submit button at the end of the application.
 You should receive an e-mail confirmation indicating that we have received your application.

 Information for Host Applicants

 Eligibility to submit a Placement Proposal is limited to nonprofit organizations, governmental institutions and businesses in the following counties: Brooke, Hancock, Ohio, Marshall, Wetzel or Tyler Counties in West Virginia, or Belmont or Jefferson County in Ohio.
-Entities proposing a placement cannot be guaranteed assignment of a Fellow as placements depend upon the unique needs of the student applicants.
-Fellows will be matched to regional placement opportunities according to their career goals and self-development needs.
+Entities proposing a placement cannot be guaranteed assignment of an Intern as placements depend upon the unique needs of the student applicants.
+Interns will be matched to regional placement opportunities according to their career goals and self-development needs.
 To be considered as a host site:

 • Placements proposed must not be of a menial or routine nature (e.g., not more than 20% of the proposed placement should reflect tasks that are clerical or menial).

-• Adequate supervision for the Fellow must be available at all times.
+• Adequate supervision for the Intern must be available at all times.

-• The host must identify a host site Mentor for the Fellow (this person may or may not be the host site Supervisor) who can aid the Fellow with day-to-day issues.
+• The host must identify a host site Mentor for the Intern (this person may or may not be the host site Supervisor) who can aid the Intern with day-to-day issues.

 • The host site must be compliant with all pertinent safety regulations, etc., according to the nature of its type of worksite or industry – any safety equipment needed must be identified in the Placement Proposal and the host must plan to furnish it.